StareXTV/PC-Adjustments/README.md

 PS > ls -Recurse *.psm1 | Unblock-File
 ```

-type **ls** to see the list of the script files, now to run the scripts, type the name of the script and hit TAB to autocomplete it, it will look like this:
+type **ls** to see the list of the script files, you will see 9 script files, run all of them by typing .\scriptname, Hitting TAB will autocomplete the filename for you.
 Example: .\disable-services.ps1

-Run all 9 of them and let them run.
+Run all 9 of them.

 **DO NOT disable Overdrive if you use it**